AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 <u>Steps to reproduce</u>:

 1. Create a **[!UICONTROL Cart Price Rule]** with auto generated coupon codes.
-1. Login as a customer.
+1. Log in as a customer.
 1. Add product(s) to cart.
 1. Apply an auto generated coupon code.
 1. Try to place the order with a failed payment.